 Communicate with other contributors

-If possible, talk with others bringing dishes to ensure a diverse spread and avoid duplication.
+If possible, talk with others, bringing dishes to ensure a diverse spread and avoid duplication.
 This can also help in planning quantities more accurately.
-And to come up with a plan for leftovers: will they stay at the host's house or will participants take doggy bags home?
+And come up with a plan for leftovers: Will they stay at the host's house, or will participants take doggy bags home?

 Use a serving size chart

 Online serving size charts can provide general guidelines for various dishes.
 They consider the type of dish and the number of guests.
-They're especially good for large gatherings where it's hard to calculate if you've never hosted a potluck or the host is not calculating servings and just lets contributors take whatever they want.
+They're especially good for large gatherings, where it's hard to calculate if you've never hosted a potluck or the host does not calculate servings and just lets contributors take whatever they want.

 Our favorite Thanksgiving potluck recipes